Last updated: May 4, 2026

 What this help actually looks like in Arkansas

-Start by calling the Choices in Living Resource Center before you start guessing which form to file.
+Start by calling Choices in Living before you start guessing which form to file.
 That one call is often the quickest way to find out whether your family should pursue Medicaid, ARChoices, IndependentChoices, PACE, respite, or a nursing-home transition program.

 In Arkansas, that self-directed or consumer-directed path is usually IndependentChoices.
 A senior who qualifies can hire a worker of their choice, including some family members, and the program’s fiscal support system pays from an approved budget.
 For many older adults, that budget is connected to ARChoices in Homecare, Arkansas’s home- and community-based services waiver for seniors age 65 and older and certain adults with physical disabilities.